coderofsalvation/testosteron/README.md

 Why
 ===
-PHPUnit or whatever-cool-programminglanguage-Unit is great but has its bloatedness.
-In case you are looking for a tool which you can use as a swiss armyknife: testosteron is here.
+PHPUnit or whatever-cool-programminglanguage-Unit is great..but sometimes bloated/limiting.
+For those who need to test on many levels quickly: testosteron is here.
-Most of the time developers know multiple programming language, so testosteron allows testing in *any* programming language.
+Most of the time developers know multiple programming languages, so testosteron allows testing in *any* programming language.
 Testscripts are very easy, they just pass or fail using exitcode 0 or more.

 How